maiconrs95/dev-full-cycle-3.0/challenges/1.docker/server/README.md

 app is running on port: 3000
 ```

-And then, you can access `localhost:8080` using you browser to see the app on line.
+And then, you can access `localhost:8080` using your browser to see the app on line.

 To create a new user, you can access `/create` page and then, back to the home page.